JuergenGutsch/blog/_source/_posts/2015-12-04-using-pretzel.md

 - Blog
 ---

 The first time I played around with pretzel was more than a year ago.
-Since than I tried to find a new blog system what is flexible, lightweight, what supports offline editing and runs on my favorite hosing platform: On Microsoft Azure.
+Since than I tried to find a new blog system what is flexible, lightweight, what supports offline editing and runs on my favorite hosting platform: On Microsoft Azure.
 I tried a lot of blog systems and CMS, like Ghost, Wordpress, Umbraco.
 I also tried to write an own Markdown based blog system.
 But at the end Pretzel is the system which matches my requirements at most.

 Pretzel is a Jekyll like blogging system, which uses the same template engine and the same Markdown syntax.
 Pretzel adds some additional features like Azure support and a Razor template engine.
 I use the liquid engine which is also used in Jekyll.
 Almost like Jekyll it is creating a static website based on that template engine and the Markdown contents.